The Royce

 - Chef: David Féau

-- Awards: Opinionated About Dining , Highly Recommended 2023; #501 North America 2024; #610 North America 2025
+- Awards: Opinionated About Dining, Highly Recommended 2023; #501 North America 2024; #610 North America 2025

-- Price: Not confirmed , contact venue directly or check current menu pricing
+- Price: Not confirmed, contact venue directly or check current menu pricing

 How The Royce Fits the Broader LA Dining Map

 Pasadena is not where most Los Angeles dining conversation happens, which works in The Royce's favour if you are looking for a reservation-friendly, high-quality table without the friction of booking something in West Hollywood or downtown.
 For the full picture of where The Royce sits in the city, see our full Los Angeles restaurants guide.
 If you are staying in the area, our Los Angeles hotels guide covers options across the city.
-For bars, wineries, and experiences nearby, see our guides for Los Angeles bars, Los Angeles wineries, and Los Angeles experiences.
+For bars, wineries, experiences nearby, see our guides for Los Angeles bars, Los Angeles wineries, and Los Angeles experiences.

 For high-end American dining with a different format, Providence (contemporary seafood) and Somni (molecular, tasting menu) represent the more ambitious end of the LA spectrum.
 Osteria Mozza is the better call if you want a lively room over a formal one.
 For national comparisons in the fine-dining American category, The French Laundry in Napa and Single Thread Farm in Healdsburg set the benchmark for the format; Alinea in Chicago and Atomix in New York operate at the experimental end.
 Lazy Bear in San Francisco and Emeril's in New Orleans offer instructive comparisons for American kitchens with strong chef identity.
 At the international level, Alain Ducasse at Louis XV in Monte Carlo is the reference point for the French classical technique that informs Féau's approach.